sdwarren617/amaze/README.md

 Great work!
 You've published your own website!!!

-##j So you wanna make your own website?
+## So you wanna make your own website?
 Here's some inpsiration `🌶️ = exponential perspiration`

 <!-- ### Blog